CFjordstrom/Bachelor/README.md

-# Hybrid Syntax for Composition of Different Representation of Regular Languages
+# Hybrid Syntax for Composition of Regular Languages

 Running the tool requires .NET 7.0 or later, and can be built by running
 $ make